Data Science v Decision Science

 The challenge with data science is that no model could possibly have enough data to make an accurate prediction consistently.
 On the flip side, if a model has too much latent data, the model runs the risk of overfitting to a unique situation that does not persist in the future.
 You are unique and your preferences regularly change based on situational framing.
 Data looks to the past.
 Humans look to the future.

-Decision science saves the day by providing tools to help you easily and quickly develop your personal utility model.
-Decision science provides the tools to help you make a confidence-inspiring decision, grounded in your personal "what is important to me" model.
-These tools are easily updated as your personal situation changes.
+Decision science saves the day by providing tools to the decision-making team or individuals to easily and quickly develop their utility model.
+Decision science provides the tools to help you make a confidence-inspiring decision, grounded in the "what is important to me or us" model.
+These tools are easily updated as the situation changes.

-Data science models can be helpful when building your personal utility model, but only in the appropriate context.
-They can be a tool to help you narrow down alternatives or understand risks.
-Data science models can be beneficial as an input to your overarching decision science-enabled process.
+Data science models can be a helpful input when building the utility model.
+They can be a tool to help narrow down alternatives or understand risks.
+Data science models can be beneficial as a precise input to your overarching bias-reducing decision science-enabled process.
 But data science is only a tool.
-Decision science has the answer for you to best understand your individual preferences in the context of making a significant purchase or financial decision.
+Decision science has the answer for you to best understand individual or group preferences in the context of making a significant decision.
+Decision science is essential for making an accurate decision.

 Data science can be a tool to enable the best decision science-based process.
+A decision science-based process is also known as choice architecture.
 Do not confuse data science with the best decision.

 Jeff Hulett provided a presentation to JMU's Business Analytics program on March 30, 2023.
 Thanks to Drs.
 Raktim Pal and Rhonda Syler for hosting us.